MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

 # required metadata

 title: iOS/iPadOS device enrollment guide for  Microsoft Intune - Azure | Microsoft Docs
-description: Enroll iOS and iPadOS devices using user and device enrollment, automated device enrollment (DEP), and Apple Configurator enrollment options in Microsoft Intune.
+description: Enroll iOS and iPadOS devices using user and device enrollment, automated device enrollment (DEP), and Apple Configurator in Microsoft Intune.
 Decide which enrollment method to use, and get an overview of the administrator and end user tasks to enroll devices.
 keywords:
 author: MandiOhlinger
 ms.author: mandia
 manager: dougeby
-ms.date: 09/29/2020
+ms.date: 09/30/2020
 ms.topic: conceptual
 ms.service: microsoft-intune
 ms.subservice: enrollment